Axwell ^ Ingrosso

-The enormous 20-metre-high Steel Yard structure in London's Victoria Park is a lighting designer’s dream, where the crowd is immersed in the audio-visual production.
-Axwell ^ Ingrosso's designer, Andy Hurst, took full advantage of the expansive venue creating a supersized, highly sensory scheme of lighting and lasers.
+The enormous 20-metre-high Steel Yard structure in London's Victoria Park is the perfect venue for immersive audio-visual productions.
+Axwell ^ Ingrosso's show designer, Andy Hurst, took full advantage of the expansive venue creating a supersized, highly sensory scheme of lasers.

 A regular collaborator on Hurst’s diverse projects, ER Productions has created a range of defining laser designs for the Swedish DJ superstars, which have been seen across the world including the duo’s headline set at Miami Ultra.